 - 1 pound broccoli, cut into bite-sized pieces

-- 2 cup cheddar cheese, shredded, plus more for garnish (optional)
+- 2 cups shredded cheddar cheese, plus more for garnish (optional)

 - In a Dutch oven over medium heat, melt butter.
-Add yelllow onions and cook, stirring frequently, until soft, about 3 minutes.
-Add garlic and cook 1 minute more.1/2 cup unsalted butter, 1 large yellow onion, 1 tablespoon fresh garlic
+Add yelllow onions and cook, stirring frequently, until soft, about 3 minutes.1/2 cup unsalted butter, 1 large yellow onion, 1 tablespoon fresh minced garlic

 - Whisk in flour and continue to cook, stirring constantly, until flour has absorbed butter and has turned a tan color, about 5-7 minutes.1/3 cup all-purpose flour

-- Stil continuing to whisk, pour in half and half cream and stir until combined.2 1/2 cup half and half cream
+- Still continuing to whisk, pour in half and half cream and stir until combined.2 1/2 cups half and half cream

 - Bring soup to a simmer.
 While soup heats up, season soup with salt, ground mustard, smoked paprika, and pepper, to taste.
 Once bubbling, reduce heat and let simmer for 5 minutes.1 teaspoon salt, 1/2 teaspoon ground mustard, 1/2 teaspoon smoked paprika, 1 pinch black pepper

-- Remove soup from heat and stir in cheddar cheese until well incorporated.2 cup cheddar cheese
+- Remove soup from heat and stir in cheddar cheese until well incorporated.2 cups shredded cheddar cheese

-- Serve soup immediately with more cheddar cheese as garnish.2 cup cheddar cheese
+- Serve soup immediately with more cheddar cheese as garnish.2 cups shredded cheddar cheese

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.